Like their 3D printer counterparts, 3D pens utilize heat to extrude malleable plastic to form various shapes.

 Is a 3D printer pen safe to use?

 Many people who are interested in 3D pens raise questions about the user safety of the technology.
 Like with 3D printers, this depends largely on the pen and the materials in question.
-While 3D pens can use ABS, PLA is less smell inducing and requires lower temperatures.
+While 3D printer pens can use ABS, PLA is less smell inducing and requires lower temperatures.
 However, lower temperature plastics are a double-edged sword since they take far longer to cool.
 Similarly, certain pens can get very hot.
 To curb this sort heating issue, many companies have installed built-in temp controls that manage the heat when the pen is not in use.

-3D pen features vary from manufacturer to manufacturer
+3D pen features

 Since there are multiple producers on the market, certain pens have additional exclusive features.
 3Doodler pens give users the ability to switch out pen tips.
 Some have displays that help the user determine temperature or adjust other settings.
 Similarly, pens can vary in terms of nozzle diameter and filaments used.